mhistiak3/Ostad-Clone/README.md

-# Ostad Website Clone for practice
+# Ostad Website Clone for practice and assignment